cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/graphics/external_tileset.md

 - Flipped variants of benches and tables.
 Furniture specific to BN.
 - Iron ore, item ported from DDA we lacked a suitable sprite for.
 - M1874 Gatling gun, including wielded sprite and vehicle turret.
 Item specific to BN.
+- Patchwork Skin, ported from DDA but our version of UDP lacked a sprite for it.
+- Skateboard, item and vehicleparts.
+Port from DDA lacking sprites in UDP.
+- Sea scooter, item and vehiclepart.
+Item unique to BN.
+- Skeletal lich and skeletal master.
+Port from DDA that UDP lacked a sprite for.

 ### External_Tileset_DP_terrain_normal.png